Michael Schumacher: Personal life

-Before his skiing accident, his main hobbies included horse riding, motorcycle racing, sky diving, and he played football for his local team FC Echichens.
+Before his skiing accident in 2013, Schumacher's main hobbies included horse riding, motorcycle racing, sky diving, and playing football for his local team FC Echichens.
 Schumacher appeared in several charity football games, and organised games between Formula One drivers.
+In 2008, Schumacher declined an offer from Sammarinese football club SS Murata to join their squad for their upcoming UEFA Champions League qualifying matches.
 He is a supporter of 1.
-FC Köln, his local football club from where he grew up, citing Pierre Littbarski and Harald Schumacher as his idols.
+FC Köln, the local football club when he grew up.

 He is a Roman Catholic.
+In 2005, Schumacher, Barrichello and other Ferrari employees met John Paul II.
+They gave him a miniature replica of the Ferrari F2004, the car in which Schumacher won his seventh world title.
+Months later, Pope Benedict XVI was presented with the steering wheel of the F2004, which was autographed by Schumacher.
+Archbishop Georg Gänswein visited Schumacher in mid-2018.

-In 2006, Schumacher had a voice role in the Disney/Pixar film Cars.
-His character is himself as a Ferrari F430 who visits the town of Radiator Springs to get new tires from Luigi and Guido at the recommendation of Lightning McQueen.
-During arrival, Luigi and Guido both faint in excitement when they see him.
-The French film Asterix at the Olympic Games features Schumacher in a cameo role as a chariot driver called Schumix.
-In 2009, Schumacher appeared on the BBC's motoring programme Top Gear as the Stig.
+In 2006, Schumacher voiced a Ferrari F430 in the Disney/Pixar film Cars, and cameoed as a chariot driver in the French film Asterix at the Olympic Games.
+In 2009, he appeared on the BBC motoring programme Top Gear as the Stig.
 Presenter Jeremy Clarkson hinted later in the programme that Schumacher was not the regular Stig, which the BBC subsequently confirmed.
-Schumacher was there because Ferrari would not allow anyone else to drive the unique black Ferrari FXX that was featured in the show.
-In July 2021, Netflix announced the first officially approved documentary film about Schumacher—called Schumacher—which was released on 15 September 2021.
+Schumacher was present because Ferrari did not let anyone else drive the unique black Ferrari FXX shown in the programme.
+He is the subject of the 2021 Netflix documentary film Schumacher.